MasoniteFramework/orm-docs/postgres-schema.md

 # Migrations

-The migration command will take a `--schema` option to change the schema to run the migrations for:
+The migration command will take a `--schema` option to change the schema to run the migrations for.
+This option is available on all the migration commands.

 > If using Masonite you will use the `python craft` command instead of the `masonite-orm` command.